by

 Christmas Contradictions

-An anonymous quotation that made the rounds of the Internet last year runs, "Christmas is weird.
+An anonymous quotation that makes the rounds on the Internet every year runs, "Christmas is weird.
 What other time of year do you sit in front of a dead tree and eat candy out of your socks?"
 Though it may induce a chuckle from its readers, most people either miss or ignore the larger point: Christmas is a bundle of contradictions, inanities, and outright lies.

 The astounding fact is that most people are aware of this.
 On a Christmas Eve radio show, a local preacher substituted for the regular host.
-His topic of discussion centered on the greeting "Merry Christmas!" and he asked if, in our multicultural, multi-religious society, this was offensive.
-One caller said, no, Christianity was still the majority religion in America, but what really troubled her was the fact that professing Christians promoted the traditional lie that Jesus was born on December 25.
+His topic of discussion centered on the greeting "Merry Christmas!" and he asked if this was offensive in our multicultural, multi-religious society.
+One caller said no, Christianity was still the majority religion in America, but what troubled her was the fact that professing Christians promoted the traditional lie that Jesus was born on December 25.

 His "resolution" to the conundrum, however, was revealing.
 The gist of his answer to the troubled caller was, "If Christians would live according to the teachings of Jesus, these contradictions would not matter."
 I had to shake my head.
 Neither the host nor the caller could see the self-contradictory nature of his answer.
 Did not Jesus teach that we are to be honest?
 Certainly, He did!

 He tells the rich young ruler in Matthew 19:16-18 that, to have eternal life, he should not bear false witness, which is the ninth commandment (Exodus 20:16).
 In the Sermon on the Mount, He says, "But let your 'Yes' be 'Yes,' and your 'No,' 'No.' For whatever is more than these is from the evil one" (Matthew 5:37).
-We could say, then, that keeping a celebration to Christ on a day that is not His birthday—with customs and traditions that derive from paganism—is from the evil one.
+We could say, then, that keeping a celebration of Christ's birth on a day that is not His birthday—with customs and traditions derived from paganism—is from the evil one.
 It is a lie, and the Devil is the father of it (John 8:44).

 Then there is the season's alternate name, Yule.
 Where does that come from?
 Check the origin in the dictionary: "a pagan midwinter festival."
 Another contradiction!
-The preacher/talk-show host made mention of this point too, chuckling about how so many people do not realize that their Yule log hearkens back to the heathen practice of driving away evil spirits with bonfires on the night of the winter solstice!
+The preacher/talk-show host mentioned this point, too, chuckling about how so many people do not realize that their Yule log hearkens back to the heathen practice of driving away evil spirits with bonfires on the night of the winter solstice!
 Now, however, it is just another way to stir up Christmas cheer!
 No harm in that, right?

 If these pagan, unbiblical elements are so commonly known, why does the Christmas tradition continue?
 Three reasons come to the fore: